skygoo2000/cogshader/README.md

 It should be noted that depending on the tracker you choose, you may need to modify the scale of translation.

 #### 4. Animating meshes to video
 We only support using Blender (version > 4.0) to generate the tracking video now.
-Before running the following command, you need to install Blender and run the script `demo.py` in your blender project to generate the tracking video:
+Before running the following command, you need to install Blender and run the script `scripts/blender.py` in your blender project and generate the tracking video for your blender project.
+Then you need to provide the tracking video path to the `tracking_path` argument:

 ```python
 python demo.py \